 Acolytes serve on Sundays at the 10:30 a.m. service and for other special services.
 Acolytes must be between 9 and 18 years of age.
 Volunteer opportunities include crucifer, torch bearers, altar servers, and banner carriers.

-We have suspended the service of acolytes while we are in the Covid-19 pandemic, but we will resume once we are able to fully engage our full worship services.
+We had to suspended the service of acolytes while we were in the Covid-19 pandemic, but we will resume sometime after the 1st of September 2021.